-Delhi has about 30 reputed oncology hospitals offering all kinds colon cancer treatments.
-Some of the famous cancer hospitals of the city are Max Super Specialty Hospital, Fortis Hospital, Apollo Hospitals, BLK Super Specialty Hospital, Institute Rotary Cancer Hospital (IRCH), Dharamshila Hospital and Research Centre, Action Cancer Hospital, Rajiv Gandhi Cancer Hospital, Delhi State Cancer Institute, Cancer Healer Center, Batra Hospital, and Sir Ganga Ram Hospital.
+Delhi NCR has about 40 reputed oncology hospitals offering all kinds colon cancer treatments.
+Some of the famous cancer hospitals of the region are Fortis Memorial Research Institute, Jaypee Hospital, Apollo Hospitals, BLK Super Specialty Hospital, Artemis Hospital, Medanta – The Medicity, Max Super Specialty Hospital, Institute Rotary Cancer Hospital (IRCH), Dharamshila Hospital and Research Centre, Action Cancer Hospital, Rajiv Gandhi Cancer Hospital, Delhi State Cancer Institute, Cancer Healer Center, Batra Hospital, and Sir Ganga Ram Hospital.

 Colon cancer hospitals of Mumbai

 There are about 30 cancer hospitals in Mumbai offering colon cancer treatment.
 S L Raheja Hospital, Global Hospital, Dr. L H Hiranandani Hospital, Wockhardt Hospital, Kokilaben Hospital, Jaslok Hospital, PD Hinduja National Hospital, Nanavati Hospital, Lilavati Hospital, Seven Hills Hospital, Guru Nanak Hospital, and Breach Candy Hospital Trust are some of the well-known reputed hospitals in the city.